pilcrowonpaper/oslo/docs/content/reference/oauth2/OAuth2Controller/refreshAccessToken.md

 # `OAuth2Controller.refreshAccessToken()`

-Refreshes access tokens with the refresh token.
+Refreshes an access tokens with the refresh token.
 This sends a POST request (`application/x-www-form-urlencoded`) to the token endpoint defined when initializing [`OAuth2Controller`](ref:oauth2) and returns the JSON-parsed response body.
 You can define the request body type with `_TokenResponseBody` type parameter.

 By default, credentials (client secret) is sent via the HTTP basic auth scheme.
 To send it inside the request body (ie. search params), set `options.authenticateWith` to `"request_body"`.